openshift/ci-docs/content/en/docs/release-oversight/disruption-tests.md

    Clicking the artifact link on the top right of a prow job and navigating to the `openshift-e2e-test` folder will show you the disruption results. (ex. `.../openshift-e2e-test/artifacts/junit/backend-disruption_[0-9]+-[0-9]+.json`).

-1. Job aggregation jobs are run in the DCPR cluster, the current configuration can be found in the [openshift/continuous-release-jobs](https://github.com/openshift/continuous-release-jobs/tree/master/config/clusters/dpcr/services/dpcr-ci-job-aggregation).
+1. Job aggregation jobs are run in the DPCR cluster, the current configuration can be found in the [openshift/continuous-release-jobs](https://github.com/openshift/continuous-release-jobs/tree/master/config/clusters/dpcr/services/dpcr-ci-job-aggregation).

    These jobs fetch and parse out the results from the e2e runs.
 They are then pushed to the [openshift-ci-data-analysis](https://console.cloud.google.com/bigquery?project=openshift-ci-data-analysis) table in BigQuery.